neondatabase/website/content/docs/tutorial/data-recovery.md

 enableTableOfContents: true
 ---

-The instructions that follow demonstrate how to use Neon's branching feature to recover lost data.
+The following instructions demonstrate how to use Neon's branching feature to recover lost data.

 Suppose that you tried to populate the `elements` table with more data but you accidentally inserted several duplicate rows, which you discover when you run the following query: